The Continental Op

 Created by Dashiell Hammett (aka "Peter Collinson; 1894-1961)

 "I first heard Personville called Poisonville by a red-haired mucker named Hickey Dewey in the Big Ship in Butte."

--- the introduction to Red Harvest
+-- the beginning of Red Harvest

 He may be often mistakenly billed as "the first private eye", (that honour goes to John Daly Carroll's Three Gun Terry) but, for all intents and purposes, Dashiell Hammett's nameless detective for The Continental Detective Agency, popularly known as THE CONTINENTAL OP, is THE MAN!